 As art and music programs deteriorate in schools due to lack of funding, the only way children are going to learn art skills is if you teach them.
-I recommend giving a one year old colored pencils in a high chair where they can't escape to decorate the walls.
-By the time they are potty trained they will be able to use a spoon and fork with ease.
+I recommend giving colored pencils to a one-year-old in a high chair where they can't escape and decorate the walls.
+By the time they are potty trained, they will be able to use a spoon and fork with ease.
 Gradually introduce children to other mediums like crayons and markers.

 |Acrylic Landscapes||Large Canvas Painting|